How to Use a Small Business Loan Calculator

 - The loan type: If you wanted a short-term business loan, for example, the interest would be higher compared to a long-term one.

-- Current and projected finances: if you can show lenders that your business currently makes a lot and it is expected to keep making a lot, your interest rate will likely be lower.
+- Current and projected finances: if you can show lenders that your business currently makes a lot and is expected to keep making a lot, your interest rate will likely be lower.

 - Loan security: unsecured loans with no collateral put down versus secured loans with collateral.
 Unsecured loans are less of a risk to your business but will come with a higher interest rate.